This is article #23 out of 50 in The Startup Marketing Playbook.

-Each infographic we make needs a unique aesthetic.
-What design choices can we make that most effectively highlight the data and tell our story?
+Each infographic needs a unique aesthetic.
+What design choices can you make that most effectively highlight the data and tell your story?
 A few considerations:

 - Make the numbers BIG so they quickly pop out

 - Try to minimize sentences and use short labels instead

 - Avoid paragraphs except for the introduction